Klipper3d/klipper/docs/Config_Reference.md

 #   mesh radius.
 Default is 0,0.
 This parameter must be omitted for
 #   rectangular beds.
 #mesh_min:
-#   Defines the minimum x,y coodinate of the mesh for rectangular
+#   Defines the minimum x,y coordinate of the mesh for rectangular
 #   beds.
 This coordinate is relative to the probe's location.
 This
 #   will be the first point probed, nearest to the origin.
 This
 #   parameter must be provided for rectangular beds.